ohmygois/ohmygois/README.md

 _London, UK_
 **Senior Regional Sales Manager for Iberia** _(Aug 2016 – May 2023)_

-- Reported directly to the VP of Sales and Chief Sales Officer (CSO), providing regular updates on team performance, market trends, and strategic initiatives.
+- Reported directly to the VP of Sales and Chief Sales Officer (CSO), providing regular updates on team performance, market trends, and strategic initiatives
-- Hired, coached, and managed a team of 9 Sales Reps across Portugal and Spain, consistently exceeding sales targets and driving growth.
+- Hired, coached, and managed a team of 9 Sales Reps across Portugal and Spain, consistently exceeding sales targets and driving growth
+- Developed a coaching plan for EMEA Sales Managers to improve productivity, contributing to surpassing 40,000 customers
+- Trained sales teams efficiently during the migration of SiteMinders Products to an All-in-One platform

 ## 📚 Education & Other